oblador/react-native-vector-icons/README.md

 `$ react-native link react-native-vector-icons`

 _Note: Some users are having trouble using this method, try one of the others if you are too._
+For React Native > 0.60, [auto linking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) (equivalent of `react-native link`) will automatically run when Pods are installed or updated.

 #### Option: With [CocoaPods](https://cocoapods.org/)